felipecruz91/tweet-sentiment-analysis/README.md

 Once you have done that, make sure you rename the `appsettings.sample.json` file to `appsettings.json`.

-## Build and push the `TweetSentimentAnalysis.Processor` with Docker
+## Build and push the docker image

 The `TweetSentimentAnalysis.Processor` is a .NET Core App 2.2 that listens to the Twitter Stream for tweets given a `keyword` - you must set it in the `appsettings.json` file or pass it as an environment variable when you *run* the docker image.